Types of surgery

 Making the decision

-Not all women who have a mastectomy choose to have a breast reconstruction.
-In fact, many women decide to have no further surgery.
-Some women who don’t want a reconstruction choose to wear an external breast prosthesis.
+Not all people who have a mastectomy choose to have a breast reconstruction.
+In fact, many people decide to have no further surgery.
+Some people who don’t want a reconstruction choose to wear an external breast prosthesis.
 Ultimately, the choice is yours and you should not feel pressured into making any decision that you are not comfortable with.

 Removal of lymph nodes from the armpit

 When cancer cells begin to spread from the breast, the first place they are usually found is in the lymph nodes in the armpit.
-If you are having surgery for breast cancer, your surgeon will probably remove one or some of your lymph nodes to determine if they also contain cancer cells.
+If you are having surgery for breast cancer, your surgeon will probably remove one to three of your lymph nodes to determine if they also contain cancer cells (a sentinel node biopsy).
 Knowing whether or not the cancer has spread to the lymph nodes will help your doctor to determine the best treatment options for you.

 There are two ways of removing lymph nodes: